NepalLast Updated: July 2014

 In addition to U.S. immigration requirements, you must also meet the following requirements in order to adopt a child from Nepal:

-- MARRIAGE: The couple must have been married for at least four years prior to filing an adoption application.
+- Marriage: The couple must have been married for at least four years prior to filing an adoption application.
 Single women between the age of 35 and 55 may also adopt.
 Single men may not adopt.
+Nepal will not approve adoptions to lesbian, gay, bisexual, transgender, or intersex couples.

 - Who Can Be Adopted